iDataVisualizationLab/UFO/README.md

 ## User story
 Our text analytics window provides users a summary of topics in extracted from the large corpus of sighting descriptions.
 Popular topics are extracted using Latent Dirichlet Allocation (LDA) method along with Java-based topic modeling package
-In this graph, user can easily  spot the  correlations  between  the  selected  sightings
+In this graph, user can easily  spot the  correlations  between  the  selected  sightings.
+As shown in Figure below, top 10 shown popular topics give recommendation of general topic of UFO sightings (as depicted in the Figure below)
 ![Everything Is AWESOME](https://github.com/iDataVisualizationLab/UFO/blob/master/images/AZ.png)